wp-plugins/nextgen-download-gallery/readme.txt

 == Frequently Asked Questions ==

-= Will this plugin work without NextGEN Gallery? =
+= Will this plugin work without NextGEN Gallery or NextCellent Gallery? =

-No. [NextGEN Gallery](http://wordpress.org/plugins/nextgen-gallery/) / [NextCellent Gallery](http://wordpress.org/plugins/nextcellent-gallery-nextgen-legacy/) is doing all the work.
+No. [NextGEN Gallery](http://wordpress.org/plugins/nextgen-gallery/) / [NextCellent Gallery](http://wordpress.org/plugins/nextcellent-gallery-nextgen-legacy/) are doing all the work.
 This plugin is only adding a new gallery template and the ZIP download functionality.

 = Can I make an album use the download template? =